Flagpole Wind Ratings Explained: How to Choose the Right Strength for Your Location

 The U.S. wind zone map is determined by the American Society of Civil Engineers (ASCE).
 Your location directly impacts the minimum pole strength needed.

-If you are unsure of your required rating, contact Tidmore Flags—we will look up your wind zone and match you to the right pole.
-Wind loads change dramatically as pole height increases—see our Height Guide for more detail.
+If you are unsure of your required rating, contact Tidmore Flags — we will look up your wind zone and match you to the right pole.
+Wind loads also change dramatically as pole height increases; see our flagpole height guide for more detail.

 Flag Size Affects Wind Load More Than Most People Realize